merri-bek-tech/merri-bek-tech/content/english/get-involved/wikipedia.md

 curl -L https://download.kiwix.org/zim/wikipedia/wikipedia_en_chemistry_mini_2024-06.zim -o wikipedia_en_chemistry_mini_2024-06.zim
 ```

-(The '-L' flag tells Curl to follow redirects (which the Kiwix links are) and the '-o' allows us to specify the filename for the downloaded file.)
+(The '-L' flag tells Curl to follow redirects from one URL to another (which the Kiwix links are) and the '-o' allows us to specify the filename for the downloaded file.)

 #### Serving the snapshot